minghanz/DepthC3D/README.md

+# Monocular Depth Prediction Through Continuous 3D Loss

+This is the official implementation of the paper: **Monocular Depth Prediction Through Continuous 3D Loss**.

+This repo is currently under heavy construction.

+Below is the readme information of the work **Monodepth2**, which the coding of this work is based on.

 # Monodepth2

 This is the reference PyTorch implementation for training and testing depth estimation models using the method described in